Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Introduction

 \item Finally, we develop an efficient policy iteration algorithm by integrating the kernel value function representation and the Taylor-based diffusion-type approximation to Bellman optimality equation.
 The policy evaluation step can be represented as a linear system of equations with characterizing values at the finite supporting states, and the only information needed is the first and second moments of the transition function.
 This alleviates the need for heavily searching in continuous/large state space and the need for carefully modeling/engineering the transition probability. \end{itemize}

-{The organization of the paper is as follows: we review the relevant literature and provide background in formulating stochastic planning problems and value function approximation methods in Section~\ref{sec:related-work} and~\ref{sec:preliminary}, respectively.
+The organization of the paper is as follows: we review the relevant literature and provide background in formulating stochastic planning problems and value function approximation methods in Section~\ref{sec:related-work} and~\ref{sec:preliminary}, respectively.
 In Section~\ref{sec:method}, we present the Taylored Bellman equation and the proposed policy iteration algorithm.
 Section~\ref{Experiments} provides evaluation results for various important algorithmic properties of the proposed method.
 Then, we integrate the perception into our framework to build an autonomy system and demonstrate real-world experiments in Section~\ref{sec:system}--\ref{sec:real-world-exp}.
-Finally, we conclude the paper and discuss insights learned from the real-world experiments in Section~\ref{sec:conclusion}. }
+Finally, we conclude the paper and discuss insights learned from the real-world experiments in Section~\ref{sec:conclusion}.
+This paper extends our prior conference publication~\citep{Liu-RSS-20} by providing technical details to justify the methods within Section~\ref{sec:method}, integrating up-to-date literature, and conducting extensive experiments, particularly in real-world settings delineated in Sections~\ref{sec:system}--\ref{sec:real-world-exp}.